LeetLLM

 ...(many tail tokens)...0.08 total

-Greedy decoding is like picking the best-looking warehouse route right now.
-It might lead to a hub cutoff you can't meet.
-Beam search is like keeping several route plans alive in parallel and picking the one with the best total arrival time at the end.
-The locally optimal choice isn't necessarily the globally best route.
+Greedy decoding is like picking the best-looking decode branch right now.
+It may lead into a dead end after the next token.
+Beam search keeps several branches alive in parallel and picks the sequence with the best total score at the end.
+The locally optimal choice isn't necessarily the globally best sequence.

-The question we'll answer in this article is: given this distribution, how do we pick the next token?
+The question is: given this distribution, how do we pick the next token?
 And how does that choice change the whole sentence?

 Greedy Decoding and Its Trap